tincala91/continuousabetaimbalance/README.md

 ## How to acknowledge

 The code is provided under GLP-3.0 license.
 The code was authored by Juan Doming Gispert, BBRC-Foundation Pasqual Maragall (mincurve1; mincurve2) and Arianna Sala, Karolinska Institutet (mincurve2).
+The code was developed based on an idea of Elena Rodriguez-Vieitez and Arianna Sala (Karolinska Institutet)

 Any publication based on this code should cite: Mastenbroek, Sala et al., A continuous amyloid-beta CSF/PET imbalance model to capture Alzheimer's disease heterogeneity (2024).
 Neurology.